-When it comes to holiday destinations, France is a great option, especially if you’re based in the UK.
+When it comes to summer holiday destinations, France is a great option, especially if you’re based in the UK.
 It’s quick and easy to get to, there are stunning beaches, beautiful chateaus and picturesque landscapes, plus the food and wine is top notch too.
 It’s no wonder so many of us choose to visit France in summer each year.

 You’re spoiled for choice too.
 From the beautiful blues and air of sophistication on the Côte D’Azur to the picturesque cities of Bordeaux and and cute villages in Provence, there are plenty of options depending on your interests.

 Summer In France – The Weather

 In general, France has great weather in the summer months.
 They tend to be warm and sunny.
 However, it’s a big country and you’ll find the weather varies from region to region.
 In general you can expect temperatures to be between 20° – 27° in July and August, with very little rain.
 If you’re visiting the coast, it can get a bit chilly, so pack accordingly!

 Whether you fancy relaxing on the beach, exploring towns and cities, eating great French food or getting active, there’s plenty to keep everyone happy.
 Here are a few of my top recommendations of places to visit in France in the summer months.